CosmWasm/awesome-cosmwasm/README.md

 ### Other Contracts

 These contracts demonstrate best practices and learning references.
-Please do not use them in production:
+Please do not use them in production as is.
+You are welcome to fork them, and independently review, refine and audit them, using them as a basis for your protocol.
+Or just as inspiration

 - [cw-tokens](https://github.com/CosmWasm/cw-tokens) - a few other
   [cw20](https://github.com/CosmWasm/cosmwasm-plus/tree/master/packages/cw20)